XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 > Does the application still work?

-Now that the projects are running from a Docker container, the application might not work anymore.
-If not, try and find out what might be causing the issue.
+Now that the projects are running from a Docker container, the application is not working anymore.
+You can try to find what is causing the issue, but do not spend too much time to try to fix it.
+We will do that next.

-> Some things to try:
+> Some things to try if you feel like finding the cause:
 > - Inspect the running and stopped containers
 > - Try to reach the Web API from http://localhost:44369/swagger.
 > - Debug the call from the web page to the API by stepping through the code.